-Other than the various and ever changing scenario of the reasons and explanations given, there was consistently, one theme.
-That is, they very politely, logged my complaint, apologized for the inconvenience, acknowledged my payment, and 'reactivated' (in theory) my account.
+Other than the various and ever-changing scenario of the reasons and explanations given, there was consistently one theme.
+That is, they very politely logged my complaint, apologized for the inconvenience, acknowledged my payment, and 'reactivated' (in theory) my account.
 As each acknowledgment of their error was forthcoming, I continued to view the issue as a bookkeeping error.
 Also, as the assurances and apologies were reiterated, so was my continued good will.
 Additionally, they had my money, and I was now the owner of equipment for which without their promised positive conclusion, was virtually worthless.

 It has now been seven months of an ongoing pattern of reasons or excuses.
 Although the particulars of how and why this was occurring seemed to vary, I was not overly concerned.
 After each contact they repeatedly assured me that the problem had been resolved, but then ultimately failed to renew my service or appropriately append the ongoing monthly bill.
 My calls have been regular since August every two to three weeks, which represents each time I drove my car and found I had no service.

-During the last 30 days, the bill reflected removal of the radio I.D. for the supposed, second radio activation but the charge for my I.D. remains, even though I was reassured that 'their' mistake was rectified back in August, and many times since.
+During the last 30 days, the bill reflected removal of the radio I.D. for the supposed second radio activation but the charge for my I.D. remains, even though I was reassured that 'their' mistake was rectified back in August, and many times since.
 The primary particulars of each message and each reassurance has been repeated to me by various personal at Customer Service, Supervisors, Billing Unit Personal, and recently the 'Special Investigative Billing Unit' over and over again.

 This recent revelation occurred subsequent to my finally asking what they intended to do about my having paid for services not rendered.
-I was told that they don't back date subscription services and nothing could be done.
+I was told that they don't backdate subscription services and nothing could be done.
 Additionally, I was finally offered an explanation for the increased billing for the month of November which exceeded $400.00.
-I was told that because my first year of service was now over, (which actually, could not be so even if I had not prepaid as I had not even purchased the vehicle as of yet).
-THEY HAD RENEWED THE SUBSCRIPTION SERVICE FOR ANOTHER YEAR!
+I was told that because my first year of service was now over (which actually, could not be so even if I had not prepaid as I had not even purchased the vehicle as of yet), THEY HAD RENEWED THE SUBSCRIPTION SERVICE FOR ANOTHER YEAR!

-On January 19, I began calling at 7:00 a.m., to reenact the entire exchange once again, this time utilizing my hand held voice recorder which I explained I would be using.
-At this point, which was now approximately 2:00p.m. that afternoon, (that day I started at 7:00 a.m.), I was forwarded to the "Special Billing Unit" and was told in no uncertain terms that if I wanted my service cut off, I would have to be forwarded to the 'Service Cut Off Unit'.
+On January 19, I began calling at 7:00 a.m. to reenact the entire exchange once again; this time utilizing my hand held voice recorder which I explained I would be using.
+At this point, which was now approximately 2:00 p.m. that afternoon (that day I started at 7:00 a.m.), I was forwarded to the "Special Billing Unit" and was told in no uncertain terms that if I wanted my service cut off, I would have to be forwarded to the 'Service Cut Off Unit'.

-It seems, that the hours upon hours of redundant calls and conversations has accomplished little but to eat up the better part of one year of my prepaid service.
-During the entire time, they never once questioned my payment, asked me to send the check or indicated that any proof on my part was required. (and Yes, I have it) Prior to that and until now, they said nothing to raise questions as to their true intentions in handling my account.
+It seems that the hours upon hours of redundant calls and conversations has accomplished little but to eat up the better part of one year of my prepaid service.
+During the entire time, they never once questioned my payment, asked me to send the check or indicated that any proof on my part was required (and yes, I have it).
+Prior to that and until now, they said nothing to raise questions as to their true intentions in handling my account.

-So I said, and repeated twice for clarification, that although I was recently told the service had been renewed for another year back in November, (not withstanding, I didn't have my new car one year as of yet), if nothing else, PLEASE log this call as follows: When the real renewal date for year two arrives, which is January 29, I do not want a second year.
+So I said, and repeated twice for clarification, that although I was recently told the service had been renewed for another year back in November (not withstanding, I didn't have my new car one year as of yet), if nothing else, PLEASE log this call as follows: when the real renewal date for year two arrives, which is January 29, I do not want a second year.
 If I had known what has become apparent to me, I would not have purchased the first year or the equipment to begin with.

 My new Chevy HHR, now has installed optional equipment, that I will never use as XM Radio requires prepayment or a credit card, my issue at prepayment being obvious.
-Upon research into my experience, I can only feel relief that I have not suffered the alternate pitfall which is occurring nationwide; ongoing charges to ones credit card in which a request to discontinue is courteously received; but repeatedly ignored.
+Upon research into my experience, I can only feel relief that I have not suffered the alternate pitfall which is occurring nationwide: ongoing charges to one's credit card in which a request to discontinue is courteously received but repeatedly ignored.

-Before ending our conversation, Justin told me that he would be forwarding this issue to someone at the highest level, and I would be called back in fifteen minutes.
+In closing, my last two conversations with XM Radio bring me to this communication.
+Before ending our conversation, ** told me that he would be forwarding this issue to someone at the highest level, and I would be called back in fifteen minutes.
+I did not hear back in fifteen minutes.

-I did, however receive my very first contact from XM Radio the next morning and before the entire story was retold, the representative said that she did see that there was an extensive well documented account of my complaint back on December 20th.
+I did, however receive my very first contact from XM Radio the next morning and before the entire story was retold, the representative said that she did see that there was an extensive well-documented account of my complaint back on December 20th.
 She also said, that according to her notes, she has noted that in my telephone call I had made the previous day, that I had requested that my XM Radio subscription be renewed for another year.

 I am now faced with seven months of fruitless inquiries and am contacting you with this information.
 I hope some inquiry brings to light the numerous complaints which outline a pattern of behavior by this company and which I am just now becoming aware.